mark-watson/haskell_book/manuscript/kgcreator.md

       ../NlpTool/src/nlp/data
 ~~~~~~~~

 This is a standard looking *cabal* file except for lines 37 and 38 where the source paths reference the example code for the **NlpTool** application developed in a previous chapter.
-The exposed module **BlackBoard** is not used but I leave it in the *cabal* file in case you want to experiment with recording generated data in SQLite to avoid data duplication.
+The exposed module **BlackBoard** (line 8) is not used but I leave it in the *cabal* file in case you want to experiment with recording generated data in SQLite to avoid data duplication.
 You are likely to also want to use **BlackBoard** if you modify this example to continuously process incoming data in a production system.
 This is left as an exercise.

 Before going into too much detail on the implementation let's look at the layout of the project code: